It all started from…

 - To inspire others to engage in mutually respectful interfaith conversations

 Connecting to us...

 In its written form, In Good Faith is a column featured weekly in the Colorado Springs Independent, which is distributed for free and has "142,000 loyal readers."
-In Good Faith-Conversations also airs as a one-hour podcast/radio program each week on Studio 809 Radio.
+The In Good Faith-Conversations podcast is available each week on iTunes, Apple Music, Google Podcasts, Google Play, Spotify, and Studio 809 Radio.

 If you’d like to engage in conversation with other In Good Faith readers, listeners, and our panelists, please join us on Facebook at https://www.facebook.com/interfaithconversations/ You may submit a question here, or send it by email to AskInGoodFaith@gmail.com